-College-credit programs at Okaloosa-Walton Community College include the Associate of Arts Degree Programs, Associate of Science Degree Programs, the Associate of Science Degree (Applied Science Option) Programs, Occupational Certificate Programs, College Preparatory Programs, and individual credit course enrollments.
+College-credit programs at Okaloosa-Walton Community College include the Associate of Arts Degree Programs, Associate of Science Degree Programs, the Associate of Science, Applied Science Options Degree Programs, Occupational Certificate Programs, College Preparatory Programs, and individual credit course enrollments.

-Each applicant for college-credit programs or courses at OWCC must submit with the completed application a \$15 non-refundable Admission Processing Fee.
+Each applicant for college-credit programs or courses at OWCC must submit with the completed application a \$15 nonrefundable Admission Processing Fee.
 In addition, a properly executed Residency Declaration must be submitted by applicants who claim Florida residency (see page 12, Residency Classification).

 All students seeking admission to the Associate of Arts Degree Program who graduated from high school after August 1, 1987, with other than a standard Florida public high school diploma, must provide an official high school transcript verifying their completion of a secondary school curriculum.
-This must include four years of English and three years of mathematics, science, and social studies, or they must provide evidence of receipt of a general education development diploma.
+This must include four years of English and three years of mathematics, science, and social studies, or they must provide evidence of receipt of a General Education Development diploma.
 Applicants not meeting these requirements will be classified Pre-AA Degree until such time as these conditions are met.
 (See Admissions or OWCC Center personnel for additional information).

 Entry-level Testing.
 Florida Statutes specify that selected standardized tests must be used to measure achievement of college-level communication and computation skills for admissions counseling and placement of students entering degree programs.
-OWCC has selected the ASSET Program for fulfilling this requirement for students who do not have other, approved, entry-level test scores on file at OWCC.
+OWCC accepts minimum scores earned on all tests approved by the State Department of Education, which includes ACT, ASSET, MAPS, and SAT.